immorital/immorital.github.io/_posts/2025-04-08-Conservatives-The-New-Reich-Party-&-How-to-Topple-a-wall-that-seems-immoveable.md

 ## The Wall That Must Be Toppled
 The challenge before us today, feels insurmountable, like standing in front of an immovable wall.
 This wall however, Is not made of brick and mortar but of systemic oppression, economic inequality, and apathy displayed by those who benefit from the status quo.
 It is fortified by propaganda, by the normalization of injustice, and by the fear that paralyzes those who would resist.
 I no longer will be paralyzed
 History reminds us that no wall is truly immovable.
 The Berlin Wall, apartheid, colonial empires - all once seemed invincible until they crumbled under the weight of collective resistance.
-The question is not whether this wall can fall but rather whether we have the courage, the strategy, and the unity to make it happen.
+The question is not whether this wall can fall but rather whether we have the courage, the strategy, and the unity to make it happen.<br/>

 ## The Arm that strangles
 Our resistance cannot be a mere reaction; It must be a deliberate, sustained effort.
 We can no longer afford to rely on polite appeals to those in power or to place our hopes and dreams in the hands of our elected officials and institutions that have failed us time and time again.<br/>